 A mistake we’ve made previously when we were much more inexperienced was to jump on every suggestion.
 Being charitable to our previous selves this was an unwise way of working.
 It meant that we were putting in features without an overarching objective, it might work out but it probably won't.

-How to get the feedback that matters?
+How to get the feedback that matters from your users?

 You have to be able to segment your feedback to identify the people who really aren’t invested at all in your product.
 They might even be people who are very vocal but their suggestions will be a distraction and create a muddled product that will not appeal to many others.